chanzuckerberg/cellxgene/README.md

 <img width="350" height="218" src="./docs/cellxgene-screenshot.png" pad="50px">

+**Note**: automatic opening of the browser with the `--open` flag only works on OS X, on other platforms you'll need to directly point to the provided link in your browser.

 There are several options available, such as:

 - `--layout` to specify the layout as  `tsne` or `umap`
 - `--title` to show a title on the explorer
-- `--open` to automatically open the web browser after launching
+- `--open` to automatically open the web browser after launching (OS X only)

 To see all options call